ika-rwth-aachen/drone-dataset-tools/doc/extractors.md

 # SceneCrossingData

 This class holds the data of a scene.
-The purpose of this class is to crop trajectories to the scene area and transfrom them to scene coordinate system. **getClippedDfs** method returns the clipped trajectories.
+The purpose of this class is to crop trajectories to the scene area and transfrom them to scene coordinate system. **getClippedPedDfs** method returns the clipped trajectories.
 Here goes the important columns:
 - sceneId: a numeric id represent a scene location.
 It will be the same value for a SceneCrossingData object
 - sceneX, sceneY: xCenter, yCenter transformed into scene origin.